Alma Mater: Concordia University, Nebraska

 In football, McLaughlin played on the offensive line and earned All-NIAC honors twice for the Bulldogs.
 He also was a two-time All-Nebraska selection and earned NAIA Honorable Mention All-America honors in 1996.

 McLaughlin completed his bachelor’s degree in Exercise Science with a minor in Biology at Concordia University in 1998.
-He resides in Lincoln with his wife Tasha, their daughter Clara and son Derek.
+He resides in Seward with his wife Tasha, their daughter Clara and son Derek.

 Hometown: Littleton, Colo.